gotson/komga-website/src/guides/scan-analysis-refresh.md

 The `AlternateSeries` or `StoryArc` tags will be used to create a read list with that name, or add the book to an existing read list with that name.

-If the `AlternateNumber` or `StoryArcNumber` tags are set, it will be used to position the book in the read list.
+If the `AlternateNumber` tag is set, it will be used to position the book in the read list.

 ### Import metadata from EPUB files